KyawLwinSoe27/amazon_prime_video_create_account_screen/README.md

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is assignment for Module 1.
+PADC FTC

 A few resources to get you started if this is your first Flutter project: